Best mobile plans under $20: top cheap options for the budget-conscious

 Best mobile plan under $20 overall

-Spintel’s prepaid $22 Mobile Plan is the cheapest plan we have seen over the first 12 months that offers 25GB of data per month.
-For the first six months, this plan is $8 off, meaning you pay $14 per month, and after the first six months, the price goes back to $22 per month.
-While $22 per month is obviously more than $20 per month, the total cost over the first year is still significantly less than $240, which is why we’re recommending it.
-This plan runs on Optus’s 4G/5G Mobile Network and includes unlimited national calls and messages.
-Unfortunately, this deal is only available to new Spintel customers, so if you are a current or previous customer, this plan will cost you $22 per month from the time you activate the plan.
+TPG’s prepaid 25GB Mobile Plan is one of the cheapest plans we have seen over the first 12 months that offers 25GB of data per month.
+For the first six months, this plan is half price, costing only $12.50 per month, and after the first six months, the price goes up to $25 per month.
+While $25 per month is obviously more than $20 per month, the total cost over the first year is still less than $240, which is why we’re recommending it.
+This plan runs on Vodafone’s 4G Mobile Network and includes unlimited national calls and messages.
+Unfortunately, this deal is only available to new TPG customers, so if you are a current or previous customer, this plan will cost you $25 per month from the time you activate the plan.

 Best big-data mobile plan under $20